 Resolving this question systematically would require comparing farmer-reported harvest quantities to more objective benchmark estimates, for example based on crop cutting.
 Crop cutting is not available in the three main data sets used for this analysis.
 As an ancillary analysis, we use the MAPSII data set to benchmark the farmer self-reported harvest against the more objective full-plot crop cuts.
 We replicate the main specification for the effect of recall length on farmer-reported harvest in the sample of plots for which a full-plot crop cut is available.
-Then, we quantify the reporting error (farmer-reported harvest quantity minus full plot crop cut quantity) and assess the effect of the recall length on the reporting error (Figure 7).
+Then, we quantify the reporting error (farmer-reported harvest quantity minus full plot crop cut quantity) and assess the effect of the recall length on the reporting error.
+We find a significant effect of the recall length on self-reported harvest as well as on reporting error (Figure 7).
 This suggests that farmers are indeed increasingly over-reporting harvest with longer recall periods, at least in this sample.